dankrasilnikov/pill_checker/core/README.md

-# **Meds Recognition**
+# **PillChecker**

 ## Overview

-MedsRecognition is a Django-based application designed to recognize medications from scanned images.
+PillChecker is a Django-based application designed to recognize medications from scanned images.
 The recognition workflow consists of extracting text via OCR, then leveraging a remote biomedical Named Entity Recognition (NER) service to identify active ingredients within the extracted text.

-> **⚠️ Note**: This project is a work in progress, created for educational purposes to explore new technology stacks and AI/ML possibilities.
-Some features may not be fully implemented or finalized.

 ## Table of Contents